 6. Sheaffer's lever fill led to a scramble to find other ways to fill the pen that didn't infringe on the patent..
 For example just a bit later, Parker introduced a filling mechanism that used a button at the end of the pen barrel which depressed a bar and the sac within.
 A highly sophisticated system, but surprisingly easy to service.
 Waterman used a lever set into a metal box that surrounded it, and anchored the lever when the pen was filled.

 7. Other filling systems used a piston within the barrel (without a rubber sac) to expel air, and then to draw up ink when the piston is screwed bakcwards.
 Some used a plunger and a plug within the pen barrel to do that same thing, without having to use threads.
 Twist piston fillers are still popular on some current pens, especially German ones.

 8. Variations included a sort of hybrid plunger called a “vac filler” by Parker that was half sac, half plunger.
 Though it held more ink then a rubber sac, it is difficult to service.
 Another is a “snorkel” arrangement that Sheaffer introduced, where an extending tube goes into the ink bottle to kept he pen nib dry.
 The variations were legion.

-8. Since about 1960, most pens use filled cartridges that fit into the pen’s feed, and are discarded when empty.
-They are convenient and clean, though a a problem is that some manufacturers no longer make cartridges tofittheir pens.
-For some (e.g., the Waterman CF) a “ fact, most modern cartridge pens also have converters available.converter” fits into the pen where the cartridge would but allows the pen to be filled from an ink-bottle.
+9. Since about 1960, most pens use filled cartridges that fit into the pen’s feed and are discarded when empty.
+They are convenient and clean, though a problem is that some manufacturers no longer make cartridges to fit their pens.
+For some (e.g., the Waterman CF) a “ fact, most modern cartridge pens also have converters available.converter” fits into the pen where the cartridge would be that allows the pen to be filled from an ink-bottle.
+In